 My Workflow in Adobe Lightroom

 I found myself repeating the same general workflow in Lightroom, so I made a few of my own Presets to handle stuff like Auto Exposure (which I start with and tweak heavily), Tone Curves that provide a lightly faded/film-ish look, Camera Correction, and so on.
-I’ll walk through these in my next post (it should be posted within a few hours of this one).
+I’ll walk through these in my next post in this series.